pratikghub/Neural-Nexus/Advanced_Targeting_Analytics_Logistic_Regression_Consumer_Behaviour/Read Me.md

 ## Acknowledgments

-This Case Study Report was completed as part of a Master’s program project at the **[University of Auckland](https://www.auckland.ac.nz/en.html)**..
+This Case Study Report was completed as part of a Master’s program project at the **[University of Auckland](https://www.auckland.ac.nz/en.html)**.
-Special thanks to the [University of Auckland](https://www.auckland.ac.nz/en.html)**. for providing the opportunity to undertake this project and for their invaluable guidance and support throughout the research and analysis process.
+Special thanks to the **[University of Auckland](https://www.auckland.ac.nz/en.html)**. for providing the opportunity to undertake this project and for their invaluable guidance and support throughout the research and analysis process.

 ---